 We also know that Crustaceans have the capacity to suffer and scientific evidence shows it is likely that crabs and lobsters feel pain.
 Decapod crustaceans should now receive full protection under the UK’s animal welfare laws, just like they are protected in Norway, Switzerland.
 Austria, some Australian territories, and New Zealand.

 A recent letter by vets urged for an end to boiling lobsters alive after scientific evidence finds the animals do feel pain and chefs are urged to stun them before they are killed.
-Crustaceans should be included in the new legislation to bring in new laws on animal sentience in the UK.

 If fish are part of our food diets, it’s important to remember that the majority of people believe that the welfare of fish should be safeguarded to the same extent as other animals farmed for food.

 Ultimately, we believe that fish deserve a seat at the table, and their interests should be included as a factor within any decision that affects them.
 Stereotypes of fish as unintelligent and unsophisticated have prevented this from happening before now.
 It is time the question is shifted from whether fish can suffer, to how we are going to protect their interests given that they can.

 1 Krawczyk, V. J., and Hamilton-Bruce, M. A. (2015).
 The Origins of Compassion for Animals: Legal Privileging of Non-Wild Animals in Late Georgian Britain.

 4 ComRes.
 (2018).
 Eurogroup for Animals/CIWF Fish Welfare Survey.

 5 This has been shown to be a promising way of reducing transmission.
 See Samsing, F. et al. (2019).
 Identifying ‘firebreaks’ to fragment dispersal networks of a marine parasite.